aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 When AIMMS writes data to a database table, it uses structural information of the database table to determine a safe and efficient available strategy for writing.
 To make it easy to remember these strategies, we will also discuss the effects of different strategies.
 However, we need to introduce the concept of *Foreign Key* just to do that.

-..
-MC: Is it required to say "available strategy" in line 6?
-Is "a safe and efficient strategy" not sufficient ?
-Does saying "Available strategy" convey something specific ?

 In this article we discuss:

 #.
 Running example

 #.
 Foreign key

 #.
 The available strategies and their consequences.

 #.
 The metadata obtained to determine the appropriate strategy.